ogmini/ogmini.github.io/_posts/2025-8-13-Memory Forensics - Windows Notepad Part 1.md

 I could be more specific and dump the specific files by passing the virtaddr.
 But, might as well grab everything so I can poke at it later.
 Loading the three dumped TabState files in 010 Editor confirms expectations and that the "Opened text file with no changes" does not have an associated handle.

-The next natural question is, where does that exist in memory?
-Does it?
-I know that the tab exists since we can see it referenced in the WindowState files.

 ## MemProcFS

 We can duplicate the above exploration using MemProcFS.
 After mounting the memory dump, I browse over to the "names" folder and look for the notepad.exe process.
 After that, I go to the "handles" folder which is located in the "files" folder.
 Again, we find our TabState/WindowState files that match with what Volatility 3 dumped.

+## Next Steps

+The next natural question is, where does the missing TabState file exist in memory?
+Does it?
+I know that the tab exists since we can see it referenced in the WindowState files.